Strasbourg l'européenne

 01/12

-Occasion: Romania’s National Day on December 1st, it commemorates the Union of Transylvania.
+Occasion: Romania’s National Day on December 1st commemorates the Union of Transylvania.

 The collapse of the Austro-Hungarian monarchy in 1918 created favorable conditions for the countries it previously controlled.
 From November 15 to 28, 1918, the National Assembly of Bucovina voted for its unification with Romania.